 How often you check your customer feedback depends on your business’s seasonality and industry.
 For example, if your business is in the hospitality industry, then customer satisfaction should be evaluated daily, especially during peak season.

 One negative review online or experience can be detrimental for your business, especially when left ignored.
 Afterall, a bad customer service interaction is more likely to be shared than good experiences.

-Thanks to Sabine Winterkamp at Five9
+Contributed by: Sabine Winterkamp at Five9

 Listening to customers is essential to improve your organization’s customer experience, but endless requests for feedback can have the opposite effect.
 Understanding how often to collect feedback is just as important as knowing how to collect it.

 Weekly CSAT surveys can generate effective feedback.
 It’s important to ensure you’re asking different customers every time, as this can lead to increased quit rates and lower quality of responses.

 To survey proactively, organizations can reach out to customers 30 days after a purchase to ensure satisfaction or respond to complaints.
 Feedback can also be collected immediately after call centre interactions while experiences with your brand are fresh in customers’ minds.